The Barn Theatre,

 Ancillary Equipment For Hire: There are various pieces of technical equipment available for hire as follows:

-*Dry Ice Machine and ice storage box.
+*Dry Ice Machine and ice storage box

-*Pyrotechnic basic firing kit.
+*Pyrotechnic basic firing kit

-Mirror Ball 16” Diameter.
+Mirror Ball 16” Diameter

-Strobe Lighting.
+Strobe Lighting

-UV Lighting.
+UV Lighting

 Hirers must provide their own batteries/consumables and ensure that their insurance cover is adequate.

-A Barn Duty Manager is always on duty to assist and advise whenever an audience is present in the theatre.
+A Duty Manager is always on duty to assist and advise whenever an audience is present in the theatre.
 On any matters relating to the above notes or indeed the use or occupation of the theatre, the decision of the Duty Manager is final.